 The researchers had planned to look for gene expression differences between those two cell types, and to explore how they were affected by age.
 "These two types of neurons are implicated in several neurodegenerative diseases that are ageing-related, so it is important to understand how normal ageing changes their cellular and molecular properties," Heiman says.

 To the researchers' surprise, a mysterious result emerged -- in D1 neurons from aged mice (but not neurons from young mice or D2 neurons from aged mice), they found hundreds of genes that expressed only a short fragment of the original mRNA sequence.
-These snippets, known as 3' untranslated regions (UTRs), were stuck to ribosomes, preventing the ribosomes from assembling normal proteins.
+These snippets, known as 3' untranslated regions (UTRs), were connected to ribosomes, preventing the ribosomes from assembling normal proteins.
 "While these RNAs have been observed before, the magnitude and age-associated cell-type specificity were really unprecedented," says Sudmant.

 The 3' UTR snippets appeared to originate from about 400 genes with a wide variety of functions.
 Meanwhile, many other genes were totally unaffected.